DataDog/integrations-core/octopus_deploy/README.md

 ### Configuration

-1. Edit the `octopus_deploy.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your octopus_deploy performance data.
-See the [sample octopus_deploy.d/conf.yaml][4] for all available configuration options.
+1. Edit the `octopus_deploy.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your `octopus_deploy` performance data.
+See the [sample `octopus_deploy.d/conf.yaml`][4] for all available configuration options.

 2. [Restart the Agent][5].